By Dr. Mercola

 2-Butoxyethanol Linked to Birth Defects, Reproductive Problems and More

 2-Butoxyethanol is a petrochemical solvent that has been shown to destroy red blood cells and cause reproductive problems and minor birth defects.
-At GreenMedInfo you can further see 10 diseases associated with 2-butoxyethanol, including liver cancer and osteoarthritis.
-Other health risks revealed by the MSDS for 2-Butoxyethanol include:

 |Inhalation: Causes irritation to the respiratory tract.
 Symptoms may include sore throat, coughing, headache, nausea and shortness of breath.
 High concentrations have a narcotic effect||Ingestion: Causes irritation to the gastrointestinal tract.
 Symptoms may include nausea, vomiting and diarrhea.
 Toxic!
 May cause systemic poisoning with symptoms paralleling those of inhalation.||Skin Contact: May cause irritation with redness and pain.
 May be absorbed through the skin with possible systemic effects.|